 Layered Chocolate Peanut Butter Fudge

 As we pack our suitcases and prepare for our holiday vacation I’m reminded of trips past.
 The ones where we visit new towns and make adventurous memories.
-Each town more unique than the last and always complete with some kind of sweet shop, whether a cafe or bakery.
+Each town is more unique than the last and always complete with some kind of sweet shop, whether a cafe or bakery.

 Always present in these little shops of sugar are the customary cases of fudge.
 From childhood to adult life I still pause to read the flavor of each and every delectable option, with chocolate peanut butter always being one of my favorites.

-I could never just gaze though and always headed home with a paper envelope filled with two or three pieces.
+I could never just gaze through and always headed home with a paper envelope filled with two or three pieces.
 These little moments of joy are worth sharing, which is why I love making my own fudge during the holiday season.

-Bringing a cookie tin to a neighbor filled to the brim with this layered chocolate peanut butter fudge or just setting down a plate full is how I plan to spend this end of this year.
+Bringing a cookie tin to a neighbor filled to the brim with this layered chocolate peanut butter fudge or just setting down a plate full is how I plan to spend the end of this year.